vuepress-theme-hope/vuepress-theme-hope/docs/copy-code2/src/guide.md

 ## Copy Hint

-After the user clicks the copy button, a copy success message will be displayed on the screen.
-The default prompt duration is 2000ms, if you need to change this duration, please set `duration` (unit ms), if you don't need this prompt, please set `duration` to `0`.
+After the user clicks the copy button, a success hint will be displayed.

+The default duration is 2000ms, set `duration` (in unit ms) if you need to change it.
+To disable the hint, set `duration` to `0`.

-## Pure Mode
+## Fancy Mode

-By default, the plugin will show a big blue button, if you want to make the button and tooltip less "obvious" you can add the `pure: true` option.
+By default, the copy button is only displayed when the mouse hovers over its code fence.

+If you just want to display some code for others to copy, you can add the `fancy: true` option.
+This will render a prominent copy button in the bottom right corner of each code fence.

 ## Locale Customization